-Video Impact Reports
+Video Storytelling for Impact Reports

-For over 16 years, we have helped destinations, brands, and organizations increase their impact by telling local stories worldwide using beautifully crafted videos, engaging content, and communications campaigns—all with a ‘people-first’ approach.
-Our unique fusion of creativity, strategy, and authenticity enables us to align our video storytelling with your organizational objectives for showcasing your conservation, stewardship, community action projects, and more.
+For over 16 years, we have helped destinations, brands, and organizations increase their impact by telling local stories worldwide using beautifully crafted videos, engaging content, and communications—all with a ‘people-first’ approach.

 Pantaneiro cowboy on a horse blowing a horn

-It portrays the people, the communities, and the environment behind the data and the research, bringing your project or initiative to life in an empowering, emotionally appealing way.
+Video storytelling portrays the people, the communities, and the environment behind the data and the research, bringing your project or initiative to life in an empowering, emotionally appealing way.

-How Foundations and Nonprofits Can Use Video Storytelling
+How Foundations and Nonprofits Can Use Video Storytelling for Impact Reports

 In support of major projects, a video impact report can live alongside a traditional, written, data-driven report on a project to be presented at a board meeting, an industry event, or as a fundraising tool.

 A powerful story of community-led forest conservation by the communities who both nurture and support the forest’s resources in the Maya Biosphere Reserve in the Petén region in Guatemala.
+They were awarded the first forest concession in history by the Guatemalan government.

-Details
+Impact Project Details

 Partner: Margaret A. Cargill Philanthropies (MACP)